iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > This app is so user friendly, ridiculously easy to dive right in.
 I love being able to track metrics around my mood and wellbeing.
 It's super cool to see metrics from my state and around the country as well!
 I could see something like this really taking off and becoming a valuable asset to our community health.<br> :date: __2021-02-25 20:10:21__

 > Takes our pulse and gives back to our communities.
 I love that part.<br> :date: __2021-02-25 14:07:39__

-> We the people are angry we the people believe a great Injustice is done against us and those that put in place to speak for us cannot speak and he's not worthy they don't know all to articulate themself and conduct themself they are fraud and they're put in place by people who want to break us and rip us aparts or boys or girls they need to stop never mind of a right to be free and freedom is when someone don't tell you what to do I went to do it and respect you for the color of your skin and yo<br> :date: __2021-02-22 15:15:16__

-> I like that I have a way to contribute to helping fight against Covid and that I can see how other areas are faring.
-I also like that I can watch how my own state is doing also.<br> :date: __2021-02-22 05:12:30__